Skip to article frontmatterSkip to article content

 BFGS is a quasi-Newton method.
 Newton’s method uses the Hessian (matrix of second derivatives) to find the optimum.
 However, calculating the Hessian can be computationally expensive.
 BFGS approximates the Hessian iteratively, making it more practical for many problems.

-BFGS iteratively updates an approximation to the inverse Hessian, denoted as BkB_k.
-The update rule for the approximation is complex, but the key idea is that it uses the change in the gradient and the change in the position to improve the approximation:
+BFGS iteratively updates an approximation to the inverse Hessian, denoted as HkH_k.
+The update rule uses the change in the gradient and the change in the position to improve the approximation:

 The search direction is then calculated as: